ANTHROPOLOGY AND THE SCHOLARLY PUBLIC SPHERE

 Paige West was the founding editor, with Dan Brockington, of the journal, 'Environment and Society,' which she edited for ten years.
 She is presently on the editorial board of 'American Ethnologist,' the flagship journal of the American Ethnological Society.
 Read more about Paige West's work to nourish Indigenous inclusion on environmental issues here.

 One of the most significant movements in twentieth century social scientific thought emerged under the sign of 'Subaltern Studies.'
 The name refers to a collective, convened by Ranajit Guha and devoted to a reconsideration of Gramscian thought in relation to the question of postcoloniality.
-For many years, Partha Chatterjee has the editor of its flagship publication series, 'Subaltern Studies: Writings on South Asian History and Society,' and stewarding its community through his directorship of the Center for Studies in Social Sciences in Calcutta.
+For many years, Partha Chatterjee has been the editor of its flagship publication series, 'Subaltern Studies: Writings on South Asian History and Society,' and has stewarded its community through his directorship of the Center for Studies in Social Sciences in Calcutta.
 Read Richard McGrail's (a Columbia MA alumnus) interview with Professor Chatterjee about his relationship to 'Subaltern Studies' here.

 Audra Simpson serves on the editorial board of 'Polar: Political and Legal Anthropology Review.'
 "This innovative interdisciplinary publication features articles on such issues as nationalism, citizenship, political and legal processes, the state, civil society, colonialism, postcolonial public spheres, multiculturalism, and media politics.
 It publishes work that is distinguished by its critical definition of problems, ethnographic orientation, or theoretical outlook.